CESNET/metacentrum-user-docs/docs/software/containers/index.md

     qsub -l select=1:scratch_local=10gb -l walltime=24:00:00

 !!! question "What is the scratch directory good for?"
-    You may need to redirect some Apptainer environment variables to store temporary files.
+    You may need to redirect some Singularity environment variables to store temporary files.
 To point them to `SCRATCHDIR` is one option.
-Alternatively you may redirect the Apptainer variables to some folder in your home.
+Alternatively you may redirect the Singularity variables to some folder in your home.

 Redirect `CACHEDIR` and `LOCALCACHEDIR` to `SCRATCHDIR`: